Daniel H. Charest

 - Authored the published comment, A Fresh Look at the Treatment of Vessel Managers Under COGSA, 78 TUL.
 L. REV. 885 (2003).

 Optima Oil & Gas Co., LLC v.
 Mewbourne Oil Co.
 In October 2012, Daniel convinced a panel from the Eleventh Circuit to affirm the trial court’s dismissal of all claims against Susman Godfrey client, Mewbourne Oil Co.
-Daniel handled all aspects of the appeal to its successful conclusion.
+After obtaining the judgment in favor of his client at the trial court, Daniel handled all aspects of the appeal to its successful conclusion.

 Olympia Minerals, LLC v.
 HS Resources, Inc. In September 2011, Daniel argued against a motion for summary judgment on a contract construction claim so effectively that the trial court granted summary judgment—in favor of Daniel’s client.
 As a result of the summary judgment win, the parties entered the trial with a $1.4 million credit to plaintiff Olympia Minerals.
 In addition, Daniel and partner Barry Barnett successfully handled several other defendant-raised summary judgment motions.
 These rulings permitted the case to go to trial on the merits.